khrusko/khrusko/README.md

 *   ✉️  You can contact me at [hruskovec.karlo@gmail.com](mailto:hruskovec.karlo@gmail.com)
 *   🧠  I'm currently diving deep into .NET and C#

 ### Skills
-Here are some of the languages, tools and technologies I work with:

 Languages: